 Writer, photographer, film maker, music editor, rockclimber, and 'has-been' alpinist (last Alpine season 1972!).
-No longer rockclimbing (since April 2007) since onset of eyesight problem (macular pucker), but still walk hundreds of miles a year in the Peak.
+No longer rockclimbing (since April 2007) since onset of eyesight problem (macular pucker), but still walk hundreds of miles a year in the Peak (though this has been curtailed by a hip replacement in 2019.)
 Am now slowly putting highlights of my rock climbing into the UKC logbook.
 Just the landmark routes i.e. those that seemed important or special at the time.
 It's very much an ongoing project - have done 1966 up to/including 1999 so far.
 There's also all foreign climbs still to add ...
 Will get around to finishing it soon.
 Loads of climbs not mentioned.

 Interests Outside Climbing Nature in general: the whole natural world and the mysteries of the cosmos.
-Writing - fiction and non-fiction; writing screenplays; philosophy; medium and large format landscape and mountain photography; film editing; music editing for feature films (music editor on The Shining and The Dresser); publishing and book design; web design (using CSS and PHP); hillwalking; history; classical music (partic.
+Writing - fiction and non-fiction (six books, one unpublished; seventh book in pipeline); writing screenplays; philosophy; medium and large format landscape and mountain photography; film editing; music editing for feature films (music editor on The Shining and The Dresser); publishing and book design; web design (using CSS and PHP); hillwalking; history; classical music (partic.
 Bach and Beethoven), English pubs with real ale, no 'music' and open fires.

 Now, in 2016, I feel that the UK's vote for Brexit and the US election of Trump for President represent the most serious double threat to life as we know it in Western society – civilised, tolerant and friendly – that I've seen in my lifetime.